 Directed by John Sutton, DMA, the Oratorio Choir comprises 160 music majors.
 The group studies and performs classic choral works twice yearly.

 University Choir and Orchestra

-A nationally renowned, mixed-voice choral and orchestral ensemble under the direction of John Sutton, DMA, the University Choir and Orchestra (UCO) performs a wide variety of music with a concentration in contemporary Christian music at churches and schools throughout the United States, Mexico, Canada, as well as overseas.
-Comprising more than 120 vocalists and instrumentalists, UCO also performs throughout the year in the Los Angeles region.
+A nationally renowned, mixed-voice choral and orchestral ensemble under the direction of John Sutton, DMA, the University Choir and Orchestra (UCO) performs a wide variety of music with a concentration in contemporary Christian music at churches and schools throughout the United States, as well as overseas.
+Comprising 125 vocalists and instrumentalists, UCO is known for its rich tones, passionate performances, and moving worship experiences.

-UCO has a rich history of collaborative performances, including two NBC Christmas specials, three sold-out concerts at the Hollywood Bowl with the Los Angeles Philharmonic Symphonic Spectacular, concerts with the Long Beach Symphony POPS!
+UCO's more than 30-year history is made up of collaborative performances, including two NBC Christmas specials, three sold-out concerts at the Hollywood Bowl with the Los Angeles Philharmonic Symphonic Spectacular, concerts with the Long Beach Symphony POPS!
 Orchestra, and a performance as the featured musical ensemble for the sixth World Congress for Nurse Anesthetists.
 Accolades include: the Dove Award for the musical recording Exaltation, and a Grammy nomination for the Gospel recording Amen with the Cincinnati POPS!
 Orchestra in 1990.